 Minister of Transportation, Rt.
 Hon.
-Rotimi Amaechi, presenting a plaque to a retiree and former Head, Financial Services of the Agency, Mr. Babangida Sheriff, during the NIMASA Staff Awards and Dinner Night, held in Lagos.
+Rotimi Amaechi, presenting a plaque to a retiree and former Head, Financial Services of the Agency, Mr. Babangida Sheriff, during the NIMASA Staff Awards and Dinner Night, held in Lagos presenting a plaque to a retiree and former Director, Maritime Labour Services of the Agency, Mrs. Juliana Gunwa during the NIMASA Staff Awards and Dinner Night, held in Lagos.